TeamProductionSystem/Momentors_Backend/README.md

 ## User Create

 - Create a new user
-- **Note: the username will automatically be converted to all lowercase letters**
+- 💡**Note: the username will automatically be converted to all lowercase letters**

 ```http
   POST https://team-production-system.onrender.com/auth/users/